Skip to main content

-4D and 5D BIM, or Building Information Modeling, refer to the use of digital models that not only represent the physical and functional characteristics of a building or infrastructure, but also its time and cost aspects.
+4D & 5D BIM (Building Information Modeling) refers to the use of digital models that not only represent the physical and functional characteristics of a building or infrastructure, but also its time and cost aspects.

 4D BIM involves the integration of a construction schedule into a 3D BIM model, allowing project stakeholders to visualize the sequence and duration of construction activities.
 This can help improve project planning, coordination, and communication, and identify potential issues and conflicts.